 3. They don’t live in a bubble of comfort.

-4. They don’t put things off until next week.
+4. They don’t put things off for later.

 6. They don’t judge people.

-7. They don’t let lack of resources stop them.
+7. They don’t let a lack of resources stop them.

 10. They don’t need constant reassurance.

-Highly confident people aren’t in need of hand-holding.
-They know that life isn’t fair and things won’t always go their way.
-While they can’t control every event in their life, they focus on their power to react in a positive way that moves them forward.
+While they know they can’t be in control of every event in their life, they focus on their power to react in a positive way that moves them forward.
 They do not need other’s reassurance.

 11. They don’t avoid life’s inconvenient truths.